 Lamp chambers should also have electrical disconnect devices.
 Positive disconnection devices are preferred over switches.
 Disconnection devices must be able to be locked or tagged out, and should be located outside the lamp chamber, next to the chamber's primary access panel or door.
-Devices should be wired in series so that opening any single access point deenergizes the entire UV system.
-On/ off devices for UV lamps must not be sited in the same location as general room lighting; instead, they must be in a location that only authorized persons can access, and should be locked to ensure that they are not accidentally turned on or off.The fifth edition of UL Standard 1995 requires that no opening permits leakage of UV-C greater than 0.1 μ W/cm2, and points of intentional access to UV sources must be equipped with an interlocking mechanism that deenergizes the UV sources when opened.
+Devices should be wired in series so that opening any access deenergizes the system.
+On/off devices for UV lamps must not be located in the same location as general room lighting; instead, they must be in a location that only authorized persons can access, and should be locked to ensure that they are not accidentally turned on or off.

-The lamp chamber should have one or more viewports of UV-C-absorbing materials (ordinary glass).
+The lamp chamber should have one or more viewports of UV-Cabsorbing materials (ordinary glass).
 Viewports should be sized and located to allow an operating UV system to be viewed from outside of the HVAC equipment.